-The design and installation of cold-formed steel nonstructural members in buildings shall be in accordance with the provisions of this standard.
+The design and installation of cold-formed steel nonstructural members in buildings shall be in accordance with the provisions of this Standard.

-This standard applies to nonstructural members that comply with the following:
+This Standard applies to nonstructural members that comply with the following:

-1) Member is in a steel-framed system that is limited to a transverse (out-of-plane) load of not more than 10 lb/ft (0.48 kPa).
+1) Member is in a steel-framed system that is limited to a transverse (out-of-plane) load of not more than 10 lb/ft2 (0.48 kPa) in the U.S. and Mexico and 0.50 kPa in Canada.

-Exception: Pressurized air plenums, ceilings and elevator shaft enclosures are permitted to have a load of not more than $15 \text{ lb/ft}^2$ (0.72 kPa).
+Exception: Pressurized air plenums, ceilings and elevator shaft enclosures are permitted to have a load of not more than 15 lb/ft^2 (0.72 kPa).